lukemarsden/flocker-install-scripts/README.md

 [...]
 ```

-We can now connect to either IP address of the container hosts and insert some data into Redis:
+We can now connect to either IP address of the container hosts and insert some data into MongoDB:

 ```
-$ redis-cli ${NODE_IP_1}
+$ mongodb-cli ${NODE_IP_1}
-redis> set hello world
+mongodb> set hello world
-redis> get hello
+mongodb> get hello
 world
-redis> save
+mongodb> save
 ```

 You can log into the hosts and run `docker ps` to verify that the container is running on host 1: